Ganthark/ciphold/README.md

 # ciphold
 Adaptation of the SCAFFoLD cytometry tool.
 The original project can be found on the [SCAFFoLD GitHub page](https://github.com/nolanlab/scaffold).
 >Please note that this is the short version of the Readme.
-Please refer to the USER_MANUAL.html file for more details (download and open it with any Web Browser)
+Please refer to the USER_MANUAL.html file for more details (download and open it with any Web Browser).

 ## Requirements
   * software: R(Version 3.4.3 to 3.5), Rstudio(optional)